zukixa/home-of-tdd/README.md

 Welcome to the first layer of your TDD journey.
 This section sets the foundation, introducing you to the core principles and practices of Test-Driven Development.
 Here you will start with the basics: understanding what TDD is, why it's beneficial, and how you can start implementing it in your daily coding activities.

+### How to Construct a Proper Test Case

+#### Deploy Equivalence Partitioning

+Equivalence Partitioning is a testing technique that groups input data into subsets which are expected to behave similarly in response to specific test conditions.
+These subsets make it easier to cover all possible cases without the need for redundant tests.

+For example, consider an API for event registration where inputs vary by user age, membership status, and event type.
+Here's how you could deploy equivalence partitioning:

+- **Age-based Access**: Test with categories like underage users, adult users, and senior users, checking for any age restrictions.
+- **Membership Status**: Differentiate between members and non-members to evaluate any benefits or restrictions based on membership.
+- **Event Type Specific Restrictions**: Delineate between public events and members-only events to ensure appropriate access controls are enforced.

+By seeing these singular categories, you can write each test case with the idea to test that specific category.

+#### Aim to Maintain Single Assert per Test Case

+Aim to have one assert per test case.
+This practice helps in clarifying the test's goal and simplifies the debugging process if the test fails, because you know that it is _that one_ that failed.
+With multiple assertions, it would be unclear _which_ assert has failed.
+When complex behaviors need verification that inherently requires multiple assertions, ensure these assertions are focused and coherent.

+#### Choose Descriptive Test Names

+The name of a test should clearly communicate what it is testing and what outcome is expected.
+For instance, a test name like "throwsErrorWhenInputIsString" immediately informs you that the test checks for an error when a string is given as input to a function expecting a different type.

 ### Discover "sample-tdd" - A Comprehensive Introduction to Test-Driven Development

 To get started with practical experience, check out the ["sample-tdd" repository](https://github.com/css-software-engineering-studio/sample-tdd) on GitHub.
 This educational tool is designed to help beginners understand the fundamentals of Test-Driven Development (TDD).
 The repository contains a basic project structure for a variety of programming languages including C#, Java, C++, Python, Dart, and JavaScript.
 Each section is meticulously tailored to introduce you to the TDD frameworks and best practices specific to that language, providing a structured learning path.